 In addition to the core knowledge required for section 1, in NSAA section 2 you will need to apply core scientific principles in unfamiliar contexts.

 All NSAA Section 2 questions require you to have the knowledge from Section 1A maths as well as the corresponding subject knowledge from Section 1.
 For example biology Section 2 questions require 1A maths and 1D Biology.
-Similarly, physics Section 2 questions require 1A maths, 1B physics and 1E advanced maths/physics.
-Each question is out of 25 marks.
+Similarly, physics Section 2 questions require 1A maths and 1B physics.
+Each part is out of 20 marks.